lregnier/faunadb-demo-app-java/README.md

 ## Running the app

-For starting up the service, execute below command making sure sure to include a proper API key as follows:
+For starting up the service, execute below command making sure to include a proper API key as follows:

 ```
 $ ./mvnw -Dfauna-db.secret=your_api_key_goes_here spring-boot:run